godaddy/warehouse.ai/README.md

 - Automatically [updating built assets](#auto-update-of-builds) when new versions of dependent modules are published.

-In other words the Warehouse is designed to give as many programmatic guarantees that it is safe to "always be on latest" and make rolling back as painless as possible when issues arise.
+In other words Warehouse.ai is designed to give as many programmatic guarantees that it is safe to "always be on latest" and make rolling back as painless as possible when issues arise.